 Experienced and Skilled Construction Litigation Lawyers in Illinois

 An array of issues can arise from construction-related endeavors, even if the project is meticulously planned and well-managed.
-At Momkus McCluskey Roberts LLC, we represent owners, developers, contractors (general and subcontractors), suppliers, manufacturers, designers, engineers, lenders and insurers relative to their construction-based legal needs.
+At Momkus McCluskey LLC, we represent owners, developers, contractors (general and subcontractors), suppliers, manufacturers, designers, engineers, lenders and insurers relative to their construction-based legal needs.

 We handle claims and lawsuits for:

 - Breach of Warranty